-When talking with your insurance adjuster, you’ll need to provide details about how the accident happened, parties involved, and whether or not you incurred any medical expenses or property damage.
+When talking with your insurance adjuster, you’ll need to provide details about how the accident happened, the parties involved, and whether or not you incurred any medical expenses or property damage.

-In most cases, giving a recorded statement is ill advised.
-That’s because if you give a recorded statement, it may be used against you at a later date to contradict something else you say, or a fact about the accident.
+In most cases, giving a recorded statement is ill-advised.
+That’s because if you give a recorded statement, it may be used against you at a later date to contradict something else you say or a fact about the accident.
 Ask to fill out any necessary forms and tell him or her that you will speak at length to them through your Dallas car crash attorney.